-Beginning with Oracle9i, data that is stored in columns of the NCHAR datatypes is stored exclusively in a Unicode encoding regardless of the database character set.
-This allows users to store Unicode in a database that does not use Unicode as the database character set.
+In Oracle Database, data that is stored in columns of the NCHAR datatypes is stored exclusively in a Unicode encoding regardless of the database character set.
+This enables users to store Unicode in a database that does not use Unicode as the database character set.

-- Migrating Oracle8i Database NCHAR Columns to Oracle9i Database and Later
+- Migrating Version 8 NCHAR Columns to Oracle9i and Later

 - Changing the National Character Set

 - Migrating CHAR Columns to NCHAR Columns

-Migrating Oracle8i Database NCHAR Columns to Oracle9i Database and Later
+Migrating Version 8 NCHAR Columns to Oracle9 and Later

-In Oracle8 Database, Oracle introduced a national character datatype (NCHAR) that allows a second, alternate character set in addition to the database character set.
-The NCHAR datatypes support several fixed-width Asian character sets that were introduced to provide better performance when processing Asian character data.
+In version 8 of Oracle Database, Oracle introduced a national character datatype (NCHAR) that enables a second, alternative character set in addition to the database character set.
+The NCHAR datatypes support several fixed-width Asian character sets that were introduced to provide better performance when processing Asian character

-Beginning with Oracle9i Database, the SQL NCHAR datatypes are limited to Unicode character set encoding (UTF8 and AL16UTF16).
-Any other version 8 character sets that were available for the NCHAR datatype, including Asian character sets such as JA16SJISFIXED are no longer supported.
+Beginning with Oracle9i, the SQL NCHAR datatypes are limited to Unicode character set encoding (UTF8 and AL16UTF16).
+Any other version 8 character sets that were available for the NCHAR datatypes, including Asian character sets such as JA16SJISFIXED are no longer supported.

-The steps for migrating existing NCHAR, NVARCHAR2, and NCLOB columns to NCHAR datatypes in Oracle9i Database and later are as follows:
+The steps for migrating existing NCHAR, NVARCHAR2, and NCLOB columns to NCHAR datatypes in Oracle9i and later are as follows:

-- 1. Export all NCHAR columns from the version 8 or Oracle8i database. - Drop the NCHAR columns. - Upgrade the database to the later release. - Import the NCHAR columns into the upgraded database.
+- Export all NCHAR columns from the version 8 or Oracle8i database. - Drop the NCHAR columns. - Upgrade the database to the later release. - Import the NCHAR columns into the upgraded database.

-The migration utility can also convert Oracle8 and Oracle8i Database NCHAR columns to NCHAR columns in later releases.
+The migration utility can also convert version 8 and Oracle8i NCHAR columns to NCHAR columns in later releases.
 A SQL NCHAR upgrade script called utlnchar.sql is supplied with the migration utility.
-Run it at the end of the database migration to convert Oracle8 and Oracle8i Database NCHAR columns to the NCHAR columns in later releases.
+Run it at the end of the database migration to convert version 8 and Oracle8i NCHAR columns to the NCHAR columns in later releases.
 After the script has been executed, the data cannot be downgraded.
-The only way to move back to Oracle8 or Oracle8i is to drop all NCHAR columns, downgrade the database, and import the old NCHAR data from a previous version 8 or Oracle8i export file.
+The only way to move back to version 8 or Oracle8i is to drop all NCHAR columns, downgrade the database, and import the old NCHAR data from a previous version 8 or Oracle8i export file.
 Ensure that you have a backup (export file) of version 8 or Oracle8i NCHAR data, in case you need to downgrade your database in the future.